agnivade/wasmbrowsertest/README.md

 - Or set the `-exec` flag in your tests.

 Use whatever works for you.

+### How is a CPU profile taken ?

+A CPU profile is run during the duration of the test, and then converted to the pprof format so that it can be natively analyzed with the Go toolchain.

 ### If I have a wasm binary file, can this run it in the browser ?